Baddington: History

 The name Baddington is of Saxon origin, and means "Beada's Farm".
 It is not mentioned by name in the Domesday survey, the first record being in the period 1175–84.
 The civil parish fell within the ancient parish of Acton in the Nantwich Hundred; it was served by St Mary's Church, Acton.
 In the reign of Edward III (1327–77), the land was acquired by the Bromley family, who had their seat at Baddington Hall.
 A famous member of that family was Sir John Bromley, who served in the wars in France and, according to Hall's History of Nantwich, "heroically recovered the British Standard at Corbie" in 1415, just before the Battle of Agincourt.
 He was buried at Acton in 1419.
 In the 16th century, the Fouleshurst family were also landowners in the parish.
 Later the land passed to the Lords Kilmorley, the owner in 1800, who was a major landowner in this part of Cheshire.
 A gazetteer entry of 1870–2 mentions twenty houses, with a total property value of £1,715.
 In 1936, a small area of the civil parish was transferred to Nantwich.

 Part of Baddington and the adjacent parish of Austerson was forest until at least the mid-17th century, with wood being used as fuel for salt production in nearby Nantwich.
 Salt might also have been produced within the parish, as a brine spring is shown on an 1831 map of the area.
 The parish formerly had a small water-powered mill and a brick kiln field.
 Agriculture was the major land use by the early 19th century.

 The road between Nantwich and Edleston crossed the parish; in 1607, the right of way was 12 feet wide.
 Transport connections improved in the 19th century with the construction first of the Birmingham and Liverpool Junction Canal, now part of the Shropshire Union (1835), and then the now-dismantled Nantwich and Market Drayton Railway (1863).

 Governance

 Since 1950, Baddington has been administered by Sound and District Parish Council.
 From 1974 the civil parish was served by Crewe and Nantwich Borough Council, which was succeeded on 1 April 2009 by the unitary authority of Cheshire East.
-Baddington falls in the parliamentary constituency of Eddisbury, which has been represented by Edward Timpson since 2019, after being represented by Stephen O'Brien (1999–2015) and Antoinette Sandbach (2015–19).
+Baddington falls in the parliamentary constituency of Chester South and Eddisbury, which has been represented since the 2024 general election by Aphra Brandreth of the Conservative Party.
+It was previously part of the Eddisbury constituency, which since its establishment in 1983 had been held by the Conservative MPs Alastair Goodlad (1983–99), Stephen O'Brien (1999–2015), Antoinette Sandbach (2015–19) and Edward Timpson (2019–24).